Asphalt Calculator — Tons, Yards & Cost

 | Pacific Coast (CA, OR, WA) | $120 | $150 | $185 |

-Asphalt plants in cold climates typically close or reduce production between November and March.
-Ordering in spring or early fall often yields better pricing and availability.
-In warm-climate states like Florida and Texas, seasonal variation is less pronounced.
+Asphalt plants in cold climates reduce production between November and March.
+Ordering in spring or early fall often yields better pricing and faster delivery windows.

 Types of Asphalt Mix and When to Use Each

-- Hot Mix Asphalt (HMA): The standard for virtually all US paving projects.
-Produced and placed at 275–325°F. Best durability, widest availability.
+- Hot Mix Asphalt (HMA): Standard for virtually all US paving.
+Produced at 275–325°F. Best durability and widest availability.

-- Cold Mix Asphalt: Pre-mixed with petroleum solvents; workable at ambient temperatures.
-Used mainly for temporary patches and remote areas.
+- Cold Mix Asphalt: Workable at ambient temperatures.
+Used mainly for temporary patches.

-- Porous / Open-Graded Asphalt: Designed with 18–22% void space to allow water to drain through.
-Used in stormwater management and some parking lots.
+- Porous / Open-Graded: 18–22% void space allows water infiltration.
+Used in stormwater management.

-- Stone Matrix Asphalt (SMA): Stone-on-stone contact with a rich binder content.
-Superior resistance to rutting under heavy traffic and high-volume intersections.
+- Stone Matrix Asphalt (SMA): Stone-on-stone contact.
+Superior rutting resistance under heavy traffic.

 Other Calculators